 Treatment may include:

-Replacing antibodies.
-This treatment gives your child the antibodies that he or she
+- Replacing antibodies.
+This treatment gives your child the antibodies that he or she can’t make.

-cannot make.
 This protects

 your child against infections.
-It also helps stop infections
+It also helps stop infections from spreading.

-Treating infections.
+- Treating and preventing infections.
 The healthcare provider will treat any infections right away.

-Or the provider may give your child antibiotics before he has an infection (prophylactically).
+Or the healthcare provider

+may give your child antibiotics before he has an infection.

 Without antibody replacement, a child with this disease could die at an early age